School Board Policy 506 -

 3. Willful conduct that endangers the student or other students, or surrounding persons, including school district employees, or property of the school.

-11. Notwithstanding the foregoing provisions, the student may be suspended pending the School Board’s decision in an expulsion or exclusion proceeding, provided that an alternative educational services are implemented to the extent that suspension exceeds five (5) days.
+12. Notwithstanding the foregoing provisions, the student may be suspended pending the School Board’s decision in an expulsion or exclusion proceeding, provided that an alternative educational services are implemented to the extent that suspension exceeds five (5) consecutive school days.

 1. "Expulsion" means a School Board action to prohibit an enrolled student from further attendance for up to twelve (12) months from the date the student is expelled.
 The authority to expel rests with the School Board.